Kaosarat10/Kaosarat10/README.md

 I’m a Business Analyst who helps businesses get clear on their goals and align the right people, strategies, and processes to make those goals a reality.
 With a solid background in data analysis and business strategy, I turn complex problems into simple, actionable solutions.

- **I don't just analyze data—I bridge business goals with data solutions**.
+ **I bring clarity, structure, and strategy to every business challenge**.

 ---